tarantool/doc/doc/book/replication/repl_leader_elect.rst

 Leader election and synchronous replication
 --------------------------------------------------------------------------------

-[TODO] Vlad's notes on the topic -- to merge with the content above
+[TODO - below is Vlad's notes on the topic -- to merge with the content above]

 In Tarantool both are implemented as a modification of Raft.
 Raft is an algorithm of synchronous replication and automatic leader election.

 Its complete description can be found here: https://raft.github.io/raft.pdf.

-In Tarantool synchronous replication and leader election are supported as two separate subsystems.
+In Tarantool, :ref:`synchronous replication <repl_sync>` and leader election are supported as two separate subsystems.
 So it is possible to get synchronous replication, but use something non-Raft for leader election.
 And vice versa -- elect a leader in the cluster, but don't use synchronous spaces at all.
-Synchronous replication has a separate documentation section [todo - link].
+Synchronous replication has a separate :ref:`documentation section <repl_sync>`.
-Leader election is described here.
+Leader election is described below.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Automated leader election